Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 The high-temperature crystal structure of \krc \ corresponds to the cubic space group $Fm\bar{3}m$ with a lattice constant of 9.8\AA~\cite{Smith1966}.
-In spite of various studies, the crystal structure of this material has not been fully determined in the low-temperature phases~\cite{Busey1962,Busey1962a,OLeary1970, Armstrong1980}.
 Thermal expansion measurements along [1\,1\,1]$_c$ \cite{Willemsen1977,Willemsen1977a} and [1\,1\,0]$_c$ and temperature dependent X-ray diffraction studies of the (8\,0\,0) reflection indicate the reduction of the symmetry to a tetragonal lattice at the 111\,K transition, and to at least an orthorhombic lattice at the 77\,K transition~\cite{OLeary1970,Armstrong1980}.
 Also NMR and NQR studies indicate this loss of symmetry~\cite{OLeary1970,Armstrong1980}.
 In addition, inelastic neutron scattering experiments find a softening of rotational phonon modes at the center, $\Gamma$, and at the $X$ point of the Brillouin zone~\cite{Lynn1978}.
 This neutron experiment further suggests that the 111\,K transition is associated with the zone-center mode and thus does not result in a breaking of translation symmetry.
-This conclusion agrees with the temperature dependence of the (2\,1\,3)$_c$ X-ray superstructure reflection violating the $F$ centering only below the 77\,K transition \cite{OLeary1970}.
+This conclusion agrees with the temperature dependence of the (2\,1\,3)$_c$ X-ray superstructure reflection violating the $F$ centering only below the 77\,K transition \cite{OLeary1970}, but our data clearly exclude this scenario.
+In spite of these various studies revealing the occurrence of structural phase transitions ~\cite{Busey1962,Busey1962a,OLeary1970, Armstrong1980}, the exact crystal structure of this material has not been determined for its low-temperature phases.
+Most likely, the twinning in the tetragonal and monoclinic phases prevented a quantitative analysis of single-crystal data at these times.

 The crystal structure of \krc\ is shown in Fig.~\ref{fig:struc} in its low-temperature modification with monoclinic symmetry.
 The so-called K$_2$PtCl$_6$ structure type is characterized by octahedra that are not interconnected in contrast to the perovskites with corner-sharing octahedra.
 Due to this greater mutual independence, one may expect structural instabilities due to rotation of the octahedron that were analyzed with respect to the size of the $A$ ion by Brown \cite{Brown1964}.
-The lack of connectivity seems to induce an even larger variety of distortions compared to perovskites.
 For K$_2$SeBr$_6$ Noda {\it et al.}~\cite{Noda1980} reported the following sequence of structural phases~\footnote{Authors of Ref.~\cite{Noda1980} refer to the $C2/c$ space group with the non-standard setting $C2/n$}: